vegardit/bash-funk/modules/performance.md

 ```
 Usage: -disk-perf [OPTION]...
 [PATH]

-Performs a I/O speed test using 'fio' utilizing all available processors or single-threaded 'dd'.
+Performs a I/O speed test using 'fio' utilizing all available processors or single-threaded using 'dd'.

 Parameters:
   PATH (default: '.', directory)